 Her recent experience includes:

-- Intellectual Property: advising and appearing in a range of disputes in the federal courts and the Trade Marks Office.
+- Intellectual Property: advising and appearing in a range of disputes in the federal courts, the Trade Marks Office and the Patents Office.
 Her work has involved advice on substantive rights, intellectual property management, preliminary dispute resolution, initiating proceedings, drawing pleadings, evidentiary preparation, mediations and hearings.
-Her recent matters have included protecting client’s rights against trade mark infringement (led by Tom Cordiner QC), trade mark opposition proceedings, patent infringement and opposition proceedings (led by IP Horak), design infringement proceedings and defending clients against allegations of copyright infringement.
+Her recent matters have included protecting clients’ rights against trade mark infringement (led by T Cordiner QC), trade mark opposition proceedings, patent infringement and opposition proceedings (led by IP Horak), design infringement proceedings and defending clients against allegations of copyright infringement.

 - Consumer law and franchising: Lucy draws on her experience at Toyota Australia to assist clients in relation to consumer law matters and also to understand and protect their rights under franchising arrangements.
 Her briefs have included matters concerning misleading and deceptive conduct including the effect of trade dress and breach of consumer guarantees.

 - Commercial law: advising and appearing in contractual disputes including those involving misuse of confidential information; guarantees; advising in relation to the Australian Design Rules and regulatory requirements for packaging; and insolvency and bankruptcy matters.
 Lucy appeared in the Court of Appeal in the matter of Archibald v Powlett VSCA 259 (21 September 2017) (led by M Bearman).

 Lucy’s experience as a solicitor, including managing the legal department at Toyota Australia, allows her to provide advocacy and advice that is commercially sound.
 Lucy commenced as a lawyer at Corrs Chambers Westgarth managing contentious and non-contentious intellectual property and information technology matters.
 At Toyota Australia, Lucy was recognised for her ability to deal with complex matters including those involving regulators and franchisees navigating the legal framework and commercial objectives.

-Lucy was responsible for strategic management of international taxation issues including analysis of corporate wide transactions and profitability, evidentiary preparation including selecting and instructing experts preparing independent reports, consideration of impact of Mutual Agreement Protocol meetings and negotiation of Advanced Pricing Agreement.
+Lucy has been responsible for strategic management of international taxation issues including analysis of corporate wide transactions and profitability, evidentiary preparation including selecting and instructing experts preparing independent reports, consideration of impact of Mutual Agreement Protocol meetings and negotiation of Advanced Pricing Agreement.